Miles Killebrew

-Miles Killebrew (born May 10, 1993) is an American professional football safety and special teamer for the Pittsburgh Steelers of the National Football League (NFL).
+Miles Killebrew (born May 10, 1993) is an American professional football safety and special teamer for the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football for the Southern Utah Thunderbirds and was selected by the Detroit Lions in the fourth round of the 2016 NFL draft.

 College career

 Killebrew reached the triple-digit mark in tackles each of his last two seasons (101 in 2014, 132 in 2015) and also showed an ability to handle pass coverage responsibilities with three interceptions (one returned for a touchdown in 2014) and seven pass breakups in 2015.
 The four-year starter earned All-Big Sky recognition in each season: honorable mention in 2012 and 2013, second-team in 2014, and first-team in 2015.

 Professional career

 Pre-draft

 NFL analysts had projected Killebrew to be drafted in the third or fourth rounds.
 Most teams and scouts were impressed by his size, tackling form, and physical play.
 The only downsides to him were his lack of instincts, minimal coverage range, and lack of anticipation in run direction.
 With a large frame for a safety and the popularity of hybrid linebackers in the NFL, a lot of analysts expected him to also play a nickel linebacker role in the NFL.
 Killebrew played in the Reese's Senior Bowl and was also invited to the NFL Combine.
 Between the Senior Bowl and the combine, it was reported he met with multiple teams, including the Cincinnati Bengals, Dallas Cowboys, San Diego Chargers, New York Jets, Detroit Lions, and the Indianapolis Colts' head coach Chuck Pagano.
 On March 30, 2016, he attended Southern Utah's first ever Pro Day and performed the 40-yard dash (4.51), 20-yard dash (2.63), and 10-yard dash (1.58), improving his numbers from the combine on all three.
 Over twenty scouts and representatives from NFL teams showed up to evaluate Killebrew and ten other prospects at SUU's Pro Day.